 Where’s the pride?

-The Bottom Line: America is still a pillar of democracy, with prosperous business dealings and an overall generous disposition.
-Yet, the country seems to have lost focus on certain issues that warrant prioritization, as evidenced by the younger generation’s steeply declining morale.
+The Bottom Line: Despite political and health setbacks, America is still a pillar of democracy.
+Pre-coronavirus, the country boasted prosperous business dealings and an overall generous disposition.
+The Covid-19 pandemic aside, the country seems to have lost focus on certain issues that warrant prioritization, as evidenced by the younger generation’s steeply declining morale.
 What do you think?
 Can America or any country be objectively great, or is greatness defined in the eye of the beholder?